By Dr. Paul Wright, Senior Vice President and System Chair of the Nuvance Health Neuroscience Institute

 Early evidence shows that some symptoms, such as brain fog, may improve over time, and could be related to the virus itself.
 However, you could have another health condition that was previously undiagnosed or an autoimmune problem that COVID-19 infection triggered.

 That is why it is important to have a medical exam.
 Schedule an appointment with a primary care clinician or neurologist if you or a loved one is experiencing lasting or unexplained neurological symptoms after recovering from COVID-19.
 They will take a thorough personal and family history and conduct an exam to make sure there is no other cause for your symptoms.

-If you or a loved one need medical support after recovering from COVID-19, call 203-633-0264 (TTY 203-899-5016) to schedule a virtual physician visit and receive a customized treatment plan.
+Help is also available through Nuvance Health’s COVID-19 Recovery Program.
+You can schedule a telehealth visit and receive a customized treatment plan.
 Learn more about the Nuvance Health COVID-19 Recovery Program.